 In some cases, one of the only ways to earn consistent cash back bonuses or points at a given store is to use a store credit card.
 Superstores like Walmart, Target and Costco, though popular, are hard to classify.
 Are they grocery stores?
 Department stores?

 As a result, they’re often not included in most rewards cards’ bonus categories.
 That said, you can always hang onto your store card and use it when needed (after you’ve gotten a handle on your spending habits, of course).

-- You won’t be able to transfer your balance to a new card with the same issuer.
-Most issuers, including Capital One, Citi and American Express, do not allow you to transfer a balance between two of their cards.
+It’s also worth noting that you won’t be able to transfer your balance to a new card from the same issuer.
+Most issuers do not allow you to transfer a balance between two of their cards.

-- Your new ongoing APR may not be much better.
-If you don’t manage to pay off your transferred balance during your new card’s 0% intro APR period, you may be left with an ongoing APR that’s just as high as the one offered by your store card, so be sure you have a payoff plan in place before you apply.
+If you don’t manage to pay off your transferred balance during your new card’s 0 percent intro APR period, you may be left with an ongoing APR that’s just as high as the one on your store card, so be sure you have a payoff plan in place before you apply.

-- Your credit score may suffer if you close the store card.
 If you don’t have much available credit, closing your store card could increase your overall credit utilization and lower your credit score.
 Assuming your store card charges no annual fee (few do), you’re best off leaving the account open.
-You may also want to use the card for something small at least once every few months to keep it from being closed by the issuer due to inactivity.
+You may also want to use the card to buy something small at least once every few months to keep it from being closed by the issuer due to inactivity.

-While store credit cards can offer unique perks, rewards and discounts at your favorite store, their sky-high APRs make it hard to justify carrying a balance long-term.
+While store credit cards can offer unique perks, rewards and discounts at your favorite stores, their sky-high APRs make it hard to justify ever carrying a balance.
 Luckily, a balance transfer is possible, and if you’re struggling to pay off a high-interest store credit card, it’s probably wise.